-Shauna Sexton Showcases Curves In Black Lingerie & Invites Fans To Playboy Playmate Party
+Shauna Sexton Showcases Curves In Black Lingerie & Invites Fans To ‘Playboy’ Playmate Party

-Shauna Sexton showed off her curves in her latest Instagram snap, and it also came with a special invite for fans to join her and other Playboy playmates during a party on November 1.
+Shauna Sexton showed off her curves in her latest Instagram snap, and it also came with a special invite for fans to join her and other Playboy playmates to a party on November 1.
 They’re encouraging people to buy tickets to the event at the Taos Las Vegas, which starts at $15 general admission for females.
 Males have to pay more, at $20 for general admission.
 The most expensive option is for the Birthday Diamond Table Package, which costs $3,500.
 It’s one more Halloween party that people can enjoy, although it’s also being marketed for Dia de los Muertos.

 In the photo Sexton posted online, she’s wearing a black, lacy halter bra and matching bottom.
 The top had a revealing cutout in the middle, while the model flaunted her derriere in a thong.
-She wore her hair down, and placed her left hands on her head.
+She wore her hair down and placed her left hands on her head.

 The playmate responded to a fan, who noted, “Rather hangout [sic] with your dog & you,” to which she replied, “me 2 but mamas gotta pay rent.”
-Others simply praised her with praises, like that she’s “the best” while others said, “Booking my flight rn.”
+Others simply showered her with praises.

 This post comes a little over a week after the model and Ben Affleck reportedly broke up.
 However, Shauna’s mom recently spoke out during an interview and insisted that the two are still together.